 Results of a recent scientific study of mice at the University of Louisiana at Monroe suggest oleocanthal rich extra virgin olive oil deserves to be designated a "medical food."
 Researchers led by Dr. Amal Kaddoumi demonstrated for the first time that this type of olive oil can treat symptoms of Alzheimer’s disease in mice when used in their daily diet.

 Even without any medicine, the mice that consumed this olive oil showed a “significant reduction in symptoms of Alzheimer’s disease,” Kaddoumi told Greek Liquid Gold.
-Moreover, according to a manuscript by Yazan S. Batarseh and Amal Kaddoumi which is now in press at The Journal of Nutritional Biochemistry,high oleocanthal extra virgin olive oil (EVOO) combined with the Alzheimer’s drug donepezil produced even more impressive results than either the drug or the EVOO alone.
+Moreover, according to a manuscript by Yazan S. Batarseh and Amal Kaddoumi which is now in press at The Journal of Nutritional Biochemistry,high oleocanthal extra virgin olive oil (EVOO) combined with the Alzheimer’s donepezil produced even more impressive results than the EVOO alone.

 Batarseh and Kaddoumi point out that Alzheimer’s disease (AD) is “the most common neurodegenerative disorder affecting the elderly population.”
 There is no cure for Alzheimer’s; only a few treatments for symptoms, including donepezil, are available, and these have limited effects.